2016 Serbian local elections: Pomoravlje District

 Local elections were held in the one city (Jagodina) and all five other municipalities of the Pomoravlje District.
 United Serbia won a majority victory in its home base of Jagodina in an alliance with the Socialist Party of Serbia.
 The Progressive alliance won majority victories in Ćuprija and Despotovac, and it was ultimately able to form a stable coalition government in Rekovac as well.

 The Democratic Party won and formed government in Paraćin, and an independent list won and formed government in Svilajnac.

 Jagodina

 Results of the election for the City Assembly of Jagodina:

-Incumbent mayor Ratko Stevanović of United Serbia was confirmed for another term in office after the election.
+Incumbent mayor Ratko Stevanović of United Serbia was elected from the fourth position on his party's list was confirmed afterward for another term in office.

+United Serbia leader Dragan Marković Palma was re-elected from the lead position on his party's list and was appointed afterward for a new term as speaker of the city assembly.
+Petar Petrović was re-elected from the second position on the list and appointed for a new term as deputy speaker.

+Života Starčević was re-elected to the assembly from the eighth position on the United Serbia list.

 Ćuprija

 Results of the election for the Municipal Assembly of Ćuprija:

 Incumbent mayor Ninoslav Erić of the Serbian Progressive Party was confirmed for another term in office after the election.

 Despotovac

 Results of the election for the Municipal Assembly of Despotovac:

 Nikola Nikolić of the Serbian Progressive Party was chosen as mayor after the election.